Learn how to support compliance through faster literature screening and management.

 Note: When importing literature references in bulk from a third-party database, Vault creates Literature Article records and maps all fields from the imported RIS file to relevant sections on the article records.
 For more information and a detailed breakdown of this mapping, see Import Literature References from Database Files.

-Complete the following steps to create a Literature Article:
+To create a Literature Article:

 - Navigate to Literature > Literature Articles.